Nashville Divorce Lawyers. We Will Counsel You through Family Law Issues in Tennessee

 Do you need a Divorce Attorney?
 When the law gets involved in your family, it is important to have an attorney who will remain focused on your best interests.
 At Flexer Law, we are dedicated to treating our family law clients the way we would want to be treated if we were in their situation.
 Our Nashville divorce lawyers work directly with our family law clients to pursue positive outcomes.

-Call (615) 255-2893 now for a free consultation at our family law offices in Nashville, Murfreesboro, or Columbia.
+Call (615) 255-2893 now to schedule a consultation at our family law offices in Nashville, Murfreesboro, or Columbia.

 Filing For Divorce In Nashville, Tennessee

 If you want to file for divorce or are dealing with another family law issue, you need honest advice so you can make an informed decision about how to move forward with your case.
 Whether your divorce is contested or uncontested, we can help you.

 Our firm handles contested and uncontested divorce cases.
 In order to obtain an uncontested divorce, you and your spouse will need to come to an agreement on the terms of a divorce settlement, including issues such as the following:

 - The court has the authority to divide any property owned by you or your spouse in order to achieve a fair distribution of assets in your divorce case.
 We will help you pursue a resolution that meets your needs.

 - One of the most important issues in any divorce case involving children is which parent will get physical custody of the children.
 Typically, the other parent will be granted some amount of visitation.

 - Under Tennessee’s child support guidelines, both parents’ incomes are taken into account when calculating child support, along with other factors such as the number of children each parent is supporting and the custody arrangements.
 In Tennessee, you are ordered to continue to pay child support until the child turns 18 or the child graduates from high school.
 For more information about child support, click here.

 - When one spouse has become financially dependent upon the other during the marriage, the court can award spousal support, also known as alimony.

 Contested Divorce In Tennessee